ADMINISTRATIVE LICENSE SUSPENSION AFTER A DUI

-If you took a blood test and have not received the results, you will receive the pink ALS form along with it once you receive the results.
+If you took a blood test and have not received the results, you will receive the pink ALS form along once you receive the results.
 Then, you will have 30 days to drive from the time you received the blood test results in New Hampshire, provided you tested at .08 or more (ages 21 and up) or .02 (ages 20 and below).

 - Suppose you have an out-of-state driver’s license.
 In that case, you probably can still drive in your state (from which you have a valid driver’s license) or any other state (except for New Hampshire), up until you receive notice from your home state’s DMV that they too have suspended your license.

 Suppose you have and hold a driver’s license from another state.
 In that case, the New Hampshire DMV does not have the power, authority, or jurisdiction to suspend your out-of-state driver’s license.
-New Hampshire can say, however, that you won’t be driving in New Hampshire anytime soon and will immediately suspend your New Hampshire driving privileges 30 days after arrest or following the return of a blood result with a blood/alcohol reading of .08 or more.
+New Hampshire can say, however, that you won’t be driving in New Hampshire anytime soon and will suspend your New Hampshire driving privileges 30 days after arrest or following the return of a blood result with a blood/alcohol reading of .08 or more.

 When in doubt (and doubt is never a bad thing to have once your license is put in jeopardy by a DWI, DUI, OUI arrest), always call and check with your home-state DMV to make sure your license is still valid.
 Sometimes it takes days, weeks, or months for your state to learn of your New Hampshire DWI arrest and “privilege to drive” suspension.

 - Your out-of-state driver’s license is probably going to be suspended sometime soon after the New Hampshire DMV suspends/revokes your “privilege to drive” in New Hampshire.
 Once someone holding an out-of-state is arrested for a DWI, DUI, OUI, the New Hampshire DMV will first suspend/revoke his/her privilege to drive in New Hampshire after 30 days from the arrest.

 Next, the New Hampshire DMV will contact your state and tell them about your DWI-NH DMV suspension.
 The State from which you have a driver’s license, upon hearing this news, will then usually suspend your license to drive in your own state.
 This is called interstate reciprocity.
 We say “usually” because we cannot say what all DMVs in all 50 states will or will not do.
 Some states like Massachusetts will suspend your Massachusetts driver’s license immediately, whereas bigger and farther away states will generally take their time in getting to you, if at all.